 Illinois' estate tax came back on January 1, 2011 with a $2,000,000 exemption which increased to $3,500,000 in 2012 and $4,000,000 in 2013.

-The state estate tax exemptions for Delaware, Hawaii and North Carolina currently follow the federal estate tax exemption.
-There was a push in 2012 to repeal North Carolina's state estate tax which has been resurrected in 2013.
+The state estate tax exemptions for Delaware and Hawaii follow the federal estate tax exemption.

 Tennessee's estate tax exemption increased to $1,250,000 in 2013 and the tax will be completely phased out by 2016.